anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB, full-text indexing, and joins.

 # Change Log (reverse chronological order)

+2019-07-09 v0.0.19a Server was throwing errors on date predicates.
+Fixed.
+Added support for un-indexing nested objects.
+Unindexing full-text not yet implemented.
+Added a short term cache to improve performance.
+Unit tests for removeItem are failing as a result.
+Not sure why.

+2019-07-06 v0.0.18a Added nested object indexing (unindex does not yet work).

 2019-07-04 v0.0.17a Added full text indexing with `{$search: string terms}` or `{$search: [string terms, number pctMatch]}`